Auth0-Marketplace/TEMPLATE-social-connection/README.md

 The commands below require Docker to be installed and running on your local machine (though no direct Docker experience is necessary).
 Download and install Docker [using these steps for your operating system](https://docs.docker.com/get-docker/).

-* `make test` - this will run the spec file explained above, along with a few other integrity checks.
+* `make test` - this will run the Jest spec file explained above, along with a few other integrity checks.
 * `make lint` - this will check and format your JS code according to our recommendations.
 * `make deploy_init` - use this command to initialize deployments to a test tenant.
 You will need to [create a machine-to-machine application](https://auth0.com/docs/get-started/auth0-overview/create-applications/machine-to-machine-apps) authorized for the Management API with permissions `read:connections`, `update:connections`, `delete:connections`, and `create:connections`.
 * `make deploy_get_token` - use this command after `deploy_init` to generate an access token